elysia090/Lab/docs/JoinDAG.md

-Title: Canonical Join-DAG with Admission-Controlled Evidence Checkpoints and Materialized Derived Indices Specification v0.0.1
+Title: Canonical Join-DAG with Declaration-Based Reads, Local Modules, and Commitment-Abstraction Checkpoints Specification v0.01
 Status: Draft (semantics frozen; no implementation-defined behavior permitted)
 	1. Goals

 1.1 Primary goals

-A. Partial-order world: the base history is a DAG of events with a causal partial order, not a total order.
+A. Partial-order world: the base history is a DAG of events with a causal partial order (links), while authoritative state evolution is confluent and order-independent.

-B. Confluence and idempotence by construction: authoritative state updates are pointwise joins over join-semilattices, so evaluation is order-independent and replay-safe.
+B. Confluence and idempotence by construction: authoritative updates are pointwise joins over join-semilattices, so evaluation is replay-safe and order-independent.

-C. Constant-time hot-path validation: accepting and relaying high-frequency DeltaEvents is bounded by protocol constants and does not require reading prior state beyond the canonical previous checkpoint root and epoch parameters.
+C. Constant-time hot-path validation: accepting and relaying high-frequency DeltaEvents is bounded by protocol constants and does not require reading prior state beyond known epoch anchors (prev state root and transcript).

-D. Fast verifiable reads: clients verify values using a canonical checkpoint root plus bounded membership and non-membership proofs.
+D. Declaration-based reads: all state reads performed by protocol-defined evaluation MUST be declared in advance by the event/module footprint and MUST be bounded by constants.

+E. Module locality: derived indices and system effects are computed by a fixed set of local modules whose read/write footprints are state-independent (depend only on epoch, body bytes, and constants), enabling deterministic closure and bounded proofs.

+F. Commitment abstraction: the state commitment is specified by a closed, identity-bound commitment scheme instance, while the core semantics are expressed over an abstract key-value state.

-E. Non-regressing extensibility: evolution occurs via bounded join-based indices and governance tags; adding new derived indices MUST NOT increase per-DeltaEvent validation cost.
+G. Non-regressing extensibility: adding a new module in a future version MUST NOT increase per-DeltaEvent admission cost; it MAY increase per-checkpoint evaluation cost only by bounded constants.

-F. Optimization-closed semantics: admission, bandwidth allocation, and ranking influence are deterministic functions of protocol constants, canonical roots, and event bytes.
+H. Optimization-closed semantics: admission, ranking, and selection are deterministic functions of protocol constants, epoch anchors, and canonical bytes.

-G. Mathematical closure: all normative choices (encoding, admission, inclusion caps, canonical selection, fold semantics, derived materialization) are deterministic and leave no implementation-defined degrees of freedom.

 1.2 Non-goals